Sowers and Reapers: Briggs Community Garden

 One common thread of why these people garden was because it was passed down as an intergenerational activity.
 Linton Evans was born and raised on a farm in Virginia; Cheralyn said of him, “he has the greenest thumb I’ve ever seen.”
 Evans grew eggplants not for himself (he dislikes the taste), but for his late father who loved eating them.
 Similarly, Chani, a younger woman who grows the hottest peppers in the world, the Carolina Reaper, grows them as a tradition passed down from her father.
 There were many gardeners who referenced past generations as their inspirations for wanting to continue the practice; one woman simply stated that she grows things because “it’s in [her] DNA.”

-The conversations with the gardeners allowed the students to understand the various ways people appreciate and incorporate habits or values that stem from gardening into their everyday lives.
+Conversations with gardeners allowed students to understand the impacts of Briggs well beyond the garden.
 One conversation with a Master Gardener, shed light on the idea that gardening not only touches on a person’s past and current identity, but plays a role in shaping some of the values that they incorporate into their everyday lives.
 Charles, a Master Gardener who helped found the Briggs Community Garden, stated “You learn to live with failure through a garden; you take what you can get and have to figure out how to brush off what you couldn’t…it also teaches people how to get along.
 Briggs wouldn’t work without trust and cooperation.”
 He explained how this sense of internal collaboration and perseverance can be passed between people to have an extremely positive effect on a community.